nxg-org/mineflayer-custom-pvp/README.md

 The SwordPvP module delivers accurate melee combat with features designed to match the effectiveness of modern PvP clients.

+For complete API documentation including all configuration options, methods, properties, and events, see the [SwordPvP API Docs](src/sword/API.md).

 ### Key Features

 - **MC-Accurate Hit Detection**